 A gorgeous property that promotes absolute self-sustainability in the beautiful surroundings of Kanha.
 Vegetables come fresh from the in-house farm and all electricity is converted from solar energy.
 You can even bring your pets along!

-Sunderbans National Park
+SundArbans National Park

-A unique ecosystem formed by the deltas of the Ganga and Bramhaputra rivers thereby creating the largest halophytic mangrove forest in the world, the Sunderbans are home to the famous Royal Bengal Tigers.
 If you visit in the winter you’ll see not only the Tigers but Macaques, Indian Grey Mongoose, Leopard Cats, Ridley Sea Turtle, Wild Boar, Jungle Cat, Fox, Flying Fox, Fishing Cats, Chital, and Pangolin.
 All driven to the riverbanks in search of some sun as you drift down the river by boat.

 Where to stay: Solitary Nook Resort

-A cozy little outpost that’s perfect for honeymooning couples.
+A cosy little outpost that’s perfect for honeymooning couples.
 Rent out bicycles during the day to tour the forest and then simmer down in front of a roaring bonfire, with a pile of delicious sea-food on your plate.

 Mahatma Gandhi Marine National Park